The Tangerine Dream (2005)

-Can you do that? my wife asks, soon after we've popped the new TGR film, the Tangerine Dream into the DVD player.
-Uh...sure.
-Of course I can.
-Usually.
-With a little practice.
-On a good day.
-Maybe.
-A new Teton Gravity Research film offers you the chance to check up on the kids, see what they're up to, and give your head a wistful shake.
+A new Teton Gravity Research film offers us the chance to check up on the kids, see what they're up to, and give our heads a wistful shake.
 For cutting-edge air work and what I'll call "managed" free-fall, Tangerine Dream is state of the art.

 This is really more a collection of highlight clips than a film proper, which makes it best suited, perhaps, for the big screen tv at the local gin joint.
 But pay attention and you'll find a few sequences that are inspired.

 I liked the big-air Pyramid Gap segment, in which Utah fanatics take advantage of a natural terrain feature to create a massive gap.

 For some reason, it's just not hard enough front-ways, so the crew decide to hit it backwards (editor's note: we believe this is now referred to as "switch").

 Engleberg, Switzerland offers phenominal terrain and snow, inspiring skiing, and the best camerawork of the film (which otherwise tends toward static shots through long lenses).
 Also impressive is the skiing of Jeremy Nobis, a former US Ski Team racer who's found his calling as a freeskier.

 Nobis demonstrates a kind of mastery of a new ski descent tactic: essentially allowing his speed to build up past the point of no return, such that he's ultimately forced to straight-shoot everything, even near-vertical couloirs, to avoid self-destruction.